Skip to content

 The independent-agent carve-out

-The PE rules don’t apply to agents acting in the ordinary course of their independent business.
-A genuine third-party UK distributor isn’t a dependent agent.
-An EOR is much more debatable, Teamed Ltd is independent commercially but the UK employee’s working arrangement is with the foreign parent, not Teamed’s business operations.
+The PE rules do not apply to agents acting in the ordinary course of their independent business.
+A genuine third-party UK distributor is not a dependent agent.
+An EOR is more debatable: Teamed Ltd is independent commercially, but the UK employee's working arrangement is with the foreign parent, not Teamed's own business operations.

 Does an EOR reduce permanent establishment risk?